mortazap53/snake_game_oop/README.md

 ---

-## Game Over Conditions
+## Reset game Conditions
+It is the sutuation that the score become 0 and a new snake will be created

-Snake hits the wall
+** Snake hits the wall
-Snake collides with its own body
+** Snake collides with its own body

 ---